 ECO-FRIENDLESS / DAMAGE TO THE ENVIRONMENT

 Bamboo is one of the most sustainable building materials on the planet.
-Self-regenerating and fast-growing, bamboo plantations improve the environment rather than harming it.
-It has a fantastic carbon capture profile too as it absorbs five times more carbon dioxide than a tree and pumps out 35% more oxygen.
+Self-regenerating and fast-growing bamboo plantations improve the environment rather than harming it.
+It has a fantastic carbon capture profile, too, as it absorbs five times more carbon dioxide than a tree and pumps out 35% more oxygen.
 Because bamboo flooring doesn’t need much water, it doesn’t even deplete the planet’s precious water reserves.
 Also, it is naturally resistant to pests, thus eliminating the need to use pesticides.
 Bamboo’s eco-friendliness rating is 10 out of 10.

 INDOOR AIR QUALITY, OFF-GASSING, & FORMALDEHYDE EMISSIONS

-Of course, the best way is to avoid materials that are susceptible to off-gassing and replace them with materials that don’t produce pollutants.
+Of course, the best way is to avoid materials susceptible to off-gassing and replace them with materials that don’t produce pollutants.
 Fortunately, bamboo flooring produces very few, if any, contaminants.
 The only pollutant emitter is the small amount of adhesive used in its manufacture.
 Because of this, its overall score for indoor air quality is 9 out of 10.

 COMFORT FOR WALKING / WARM UNDERFOOT

 Bamboo flooring feels naturally warm underfoot, even on a cold day.
-That’s because it doesn’t drain away the heat from your body.
-If you think back to when you took science in high school, they probably tried to teach you about the second law of thermodynamics which says that heat always flows from a warm body to a cold one and never the other way round.
+That’s because it doesn’t drain away from the heat from your body.
+If you think back to when you took science in high school, they probably tried to teach you about the second law of thermodynamics, which says that heat always flows from a warm body to a cold one and never the other way round.
 That’s what’s happening when you step onto a floor that is colder than you are.
 But there is another factor: the speed at which heat flows from a warm body to a cold one.
 When the thermal resistance is high, heat flows slowly; when it is low, heat flows quickly.
-Now, the thermal resistance of bamboo is very high, so heat flows into it very slowly, which is why it feels warm to the touch.
-Enough science for now.
+Now, the thermal resistance of bamboo is very high, so heat flows into it very slowly, which is why it feels warm to the touch—enough science for now.
 In a nutshell, bamboo scores 9 out of 10 for comfort for walking.

 Bamboo is water-resistant, but it isn’t waterproof.
 As long as you clean up puddles within 24 hours, they will leave no trace behind.
-But if your bamboo floor is subject to frequent contact with water such as in a shower room, then it may show signs of swelling, which is precisely why we don’t recommend it for such applications.
+But if your bamboo floor is subject to frequent contact with water, such as in a shower room, it may show signs of swelling, which is precisely why we don’t recommend it for such applications.
 In normal use, however, it is unlikely there will be any problems.
 For water resistance, we give it 8 out of 10.

 Polished concrete is so highly water-resistant that you can even use it in your pool.
 In fact, it’s completely waterproof.
 You can’t get better than that; it scores the full 10 out of 10.